McCarthy Announces $17.5 Million DOT Grant to Expand Route 46 through Lost Hills

 One of the purposes of the Kern COG web site is to involve the public in the decision-making process in Kern County.
 The site offers the user an opportunity to access information that is needed to make informed decisions and to establish a forum for the expression of the users’ thoughts on the issues.

 The best way to have a voice in the process is through participating.
-Our publications, journals, news releases and workshop announcements list many opportunities to become involved, along with contact names of key staff members.
+Our news & events, publications, and social media accounts, list many opportunities to become involved.
+Or sign up for our email list and select which topics you’d like to hear about from us.

 On September 30, 2008, Governor Schwarzenegger signed SB 375 into law.
 SB 375 was introduced as a result of AB 32, the climate change legislation signed into California law in 2006.
 SB 375 builds on the existing regional transportation planning process to connect the reduction of greenhouse gas (GHG) emissions from cars and light trucks to land use and transportation policy.
 SB 375 requires all Metropolitan Planning Organizations, such as Kern COG, to update their Regional Transportation Plans so that resulting development patterns and supporting transportation networks can reduce GHG emissions by the amounts set by the California Air Resources Board.